automl/amltk/docs/guides/tasks.md

                memory="6 GB",
                walltime="00:10:00"
            )
-           cluster.adapt(10)
+           cluster.adapt(max_workers=10) (1)!
            executor = cluster.get_client().get_executor()
            scheduler = Scheduler(executor=executor)
            ```

+           1. Note that we use the `n_workers` to simply execute
+           this command.

-        !!! warning "Running the scheduler in a job"
+        !!! warning "Running outside the login node"

             If you're running the scheduler itself in a job, this will
             not work.
 The scheduler itself is lightweight and can run on the
             login node without issue.
 However you should make sure to offload
             heavy computations to a worker.

+            If you get it to work, for example in an interactive job, please
+            let us know!

         !!! info "Modifying the launch command"